mkschleg/NeurIPS_Scrapper/README.md

 Scrape data from neurips list of papers.

 To use make sure you are in the “mini” display on the website for any list of papers.
-Load the `scrapper.js` file then run `scrape_all_info("my-download.csv")`.
+Load the `scrapper.js` file then run `scrape_all_info("my-download.csv")` or `scrape_all_info("my-download.csv", 10)` to get the first 10 elements.
 And you will see numbers counting up.
 It is slow, but faster than I would be.

 This has only been lightly tested and works on safari (but likely all browsers).
 Pull requests welcome.